The Road

 Review

 The Road was my first Cormac McCarthy book and it’s a book I still feel conflicted about nearly ten years after reading it.
 The book was equal parts fascinating and frustrating to read.
 There is a part of me that wants to read his other books because the plot and themes of The Road was fascinating, but the other part of me is honestly hesitant because of how miserable my reading experience was.
-It is easily one of the most horrifying and memorable works I’ve ever read, but McCarthy’s writing style was miserable.
+It is easily one of the most horrifying and memorable works I’ve ever read, but McCarthy’s writing style was not palatable.

 The lack of punctuation, especially the total absence of quotation marks signifying conversation irked me.
 It wouldn’t be so bad if it wasn’t for the fact that there was little to no notation as to who was talking, and conversation between all of the characters was so bland they were indistinguishable.
 I found it distracting having to go back and re-read lines of dialogue until I got used to it.
 I understand that McCarthy writes this way on purpose, that’s his own prerogative but I don’t have to like it.